Student-Cyber-Games/upload-app/README.md

               tdc_token: ${{ secrets.TDC_TOKEN }}
     ```

-    This will trigger an upload action on every push to the `main` branch.
+    This will trigger a build and upload action on every push to the `main` branch.
 You can change this to any branch you want.

 > [!IMPORTANT]
 > Make sure to set the `TDC_TOKEN` secret in your repository settings.
 [How to create?](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)